youssefhmidi/Backend_in_go/README.md

 # infastrucutre
-this will contain three parts
+this will contain two parts

 ## database
 mainly using sqlite as a database and GORM as a ORM